-The implementing legislation of the Growth Management Act required that counties and cities agree upon policy statements in eight subject areas, including:
+The implementing legislation of the GMA required that counties and cities agree upon policy statements in eight subject areas, including:

-- 1. The designation of Urban Growth Areas; - 2.
-The promotion of contiguous and orderly development and the provision of urban services to such development; - 3.
+- 1. The designation of Urban Growth Areas; - 2.--The promotion of contiguous and orderly development and the provision of urban services to such development; - 3.
 Joint county and city planning within Urban Growth Areas; - 4.
 The siting of essential public facilities of county or state-wide significance; - 5.
-The need to develop county-wide transportation facilities and strategies; - 6.
-The need for affordable housing for all economic segments of the population; - 7.
-County-wide development and employment; and - 8.
-Rural areas.
+The need to develop county-wide transportation facilities and strategies; - 6.--The need for affordable housing for all economic segments of the population; - 7.
+County-wide development and employment; and - 8.-Rural areas.

-The Kitsap Countywide Planning Policy (CPPs) and its subsequent amendments were developed through a collaborative process between Kitsap County, its cities, tribes, Port of Bremerton, and the U.S. Navy.
-Through an intensive technical review process, and the ultimate adoption by the Kitsap Regional Coordinating Council, compliance with the county-wide policy ensures that comprehensive plans are consistent, coordinated, and fit the regional vision of Kitsap County.
+The Kitsap Countywide Planning Policy (CPPs) and its subsequent amendments were developed in 2021-2023 in preparation of the 2024 periodic update through a collaborative process between Kitsap County, the City of Bremerton, the City of Port Orchard, the City of Poulsbo, the City of Bainbridge Island, the Port Gamble S'Klallam Tribe, the Suquamish Tribe, the U.S. Navy, and Kitsap Transit-its cities, tribes, Port of Bremerton.
+Through an intensive technical review process, and the ultimate adoption by the Kitsap Regional Coordinating Council (KRCC), compliance with the county-wide policy ensures that comprehensive plans are consistent, coordinated, and fit the regional vision of Kitsap County.

-Kitsap CPPs and the Kitsap Regional Coordinating Council play important roles in Kitsap County and its cities' mandates under the GMA.
+Kitsap CPPs and the KRCC play important roles in Kitsap County and its cities' mandates under the GMA.
 Important regional policies, such as how the OFM population allocation is to be distributed to the Kitsap County jurisdictions, and the designations of urban growth areas are identified in the CPPs.
 The regional approach and perspective are mandated by the GMA.
 Again, as set forth by CPSGMHB: "The Board has held, and the Supreme Court has affirmed, that CPPs have a binding and substantive effect on local government's comprehensive plan.
 [CTED, 03317, FDO, at 13-14]."

-1.3.
-Public Engagement and Involvement
+1.3 Public Engagement and Involvement